 Rooting spider plant babies in water allows you to keep a close eye on how the roots are developing.
 Pot them into soil when the roots reach 2 inches in length.

-3. Cut from parent plant and add to water
+3. Cut from the parent plant and add straight to water

 Adding spider plant babies straight to water will allow you to keep a close eye on how the roots develop.